 Epiphany took on extra work outside of the hospital in 2015 when she helped Sonny recover from a gunshot wound that left him paralyzed.
 She refused to let him give up and pushed him to recover, but was upset that once he had, he’d kept his recovery secret from his family to prevent his enemies from learning the truth as well.

 When the hospital experienced financial trouble in 2016, the nursing staff was due to take the biggest hit, so Epiphany rallied her nurses and staged a “sick-out” in the hopes of saving their jobs.
 Thankfully, Dr. Hamilton Finn managed to save the hospital when he donated the money he’d received from selling the patent to a lifesaving drug.

-Say tuned to see how her storyline continues!
+Say tuned to see how her passing affects Port Charles.